tamununaaa/tamununaaa/README.md

 ![GITHUB](https://user-images.githubusercontent.com/89573580/181595303-45835b10-07f7-4319-a2f6-fae20c7f87e2.png)

 # Hey there, my name is Tamanna Kapoor...
-#### I am currently working as a Trainee Programmer Analyst at IDrive Software India Pvt.
+#### I am a Programmer Analyst at IDrive Software India Pvt.
 Ltd.

-📱🧠 I am intruiged by the fields of Machine Learning and Web3.
+📱🧠 I am intrigued by the fields of Machine Learning and Web3.

 :basecampy:🖌️ I love creating digital caricatures and playing video games like GTA and Valorant